mayaCostantini/sigstore-ansible-github-action/README.md

 ## Configuration

-`gh-action-sigstore-python` takes a variety of configuration inputs, most of which are optional.
+`sigstore-ansible-github-action` takes a variety of configuration inputs, most of which are optional.

 ### `project-path`